Domain takedowns guide

 - Focus on domains classified as phishing, malware, or trademark infringement

-- Consider the domain’s threat level and potential impact on your organization
+- Consider the domain’s threat level and potential impact on the organization

 2. Tracking progress